reilabs/hieratika/docs/CRT0.md

 While this approach is quite nasty, it is guaranteed to work.
 It operates as follows.

 1. All functions are re-written by the compiler to take a fixed initial parameter, which is the allocator state.
-This is implicitly `ptr` but should likely be distinguished at the level of `LLVMType` for clarity.
+This is implicitly `ptr` but should likely be distinguished from other pointers at the level of `LLVMType` for clarity.
 2. The allocator is passed through every function, making it available where it is needed inside the polyfills to call the [above](#allocator)-mentioned base functions.

-Some particular nastiness here is that when calling Cairo code from Hieratika, the Cairo functions would also be required to handle this parameter explicitly, unless we also wanted to perform re-writing on the Cairo side.
+Some particular nastiness here is that when calling Cairo code from Hieratika, the Cairo functions would also likely be required to handle this parameter explicitly, unless we also wanted to perform re-writing on the Cairo side.